-"We work closely with our clients to build trust with the DJ throughout the planning process, giving them creative input based on the program the DJ has laid out,” says Lisa Ciampi, production manager for Élan Artists.
+"We work closely with our clients to build trust with the DJ throughout the planning process, giving them creative input based on the program the DJ has laid out,” says Ciampi.
 “Must-play and do-not-play lists are crucial!”
 Whether you’re hiring a DJ or a band, do your research!
 Read the reviews, ask to see live videos, and speak with recent clients for references.

 What Are Your Priorities?

-A. High energy and crowd interaction, even if it means a few breaks between sets.
+A. High energy and crowd interaction, even if it means breaks between sets.

 B. Nonstop music and the ability to hear songs the way they were recorded.

 Both Ciampi and Flannery agree that the energy you’ll get from a band can’t be replicated by a DJ.
 “There really is no comparison to live people playing instruments on stage,” says Flannery.
-But, says Ciampi, “for a client with a wide range of musical preferences, sometimes a DJ is the way to go.
+But according to Ciampi, “for a client with a wide range of musical preferences, sometimes a DJ is the way to go.
 If a couple loves EDM, country, and authentic Israeli music—plus Top 40 hits—a DJ will enable them to have it all.”

 Where Do You Need Music at Your Wedding?